 The military coup of 1989 brought with it a new political regime that declared its intention to remould the identity of the Sudanese people.
 It was then obvious that achieving this end necessitates a radical change to the education system.
-Consequently, the three pre-higher education stages were replaced by two stages of eight-year-long Foundation stage followed by a three-yearlong Secondary one.
+Consequently, the three pre-higher education stages were replaced by two stages of eight-year-long Foundation stage followed by a three-year-long Secondary one.
 Figure 4 shows the model that represents this new phase of education.
 Additionally, new subjects were added to complement the national curriculum and stress the new identity.
 The deletion of one year off the main education while adding new subjects to the curriculum had a devastating impact on the system.
-Equally significantly, the alignment between the academic and vocational education branches was lost and the exit gates have become less defined as the vocational branch still have three stages; not two, like the new academic branch.
-Indeed, the vocational stage S2a is no longer aligned with the academic Foundation stage and hence, relies on un-natural exit gates from the Foundation stage, such as dropouts, to feed into it!
+Equally significantly, the alignment between the academic and vocational education branches was lost and the exit gates have become less defined as the vocational branch still have three stages; not two like the new academic branch.
+Indeed, the vocational stage S2a is no longer aligned with the academic Foundation stage and hence relies on un-natural exit gates from the Foundation stage, such as drop outs, to feed it!
 Characteristically, existing institutes, such as Atbara Mechanical Engineering College and Khartoum Polytechnic were converted into fully-fledged Wadi Elneel and Sudan universities, respectively, hence absorbed into the academic Higher Education Stage, and a number of new universities were also established enlarging this stage by an order of magnitude.
 In a country where there was, and still is, hardly a place in Primary Education for every child, the regime slogan was a 'University Degree for All'!
 However a number of new colleges offering three-year Diploma courses in the technological field, such as the technical colleges at Nyala, Wad Madani and Marawe were also hastily established.
 As a result, Stage S4a has become smaller and includes mainly these new colleges.
 The universities are now also offering a choice of Bachelor and Diploma courses in an attempt to fill the skill gap left in the middle ranking jobs that was used to be filled by the graduates of vocational education stage S4a.
 Consequently, the Higher Education Stage has become larger and serving both academic and vocational sectors at the expense of the shrinking vocational stage S4a.
 However, the question remains if these steps are enough to fill the resulting skill gap in the labour market and whether there is enough demand for all these new Higher Education graduates with university degrees.
 Clearly from general observation of the market, the balance is not right.
 However, it is less clear whether the underlying reason for the imbalance is the lack of real need for all this number of graduates from the Higher Education Stages or the general weakness of the economy that cannot recruit anymore.
 Either way, this demonstrates the de-linking of the education system, the NDP requirements and the economy as a whole.
 The biggest casualty, however, is the teacher training, particularly for the Foundation stage.
-As the intermediate stage was deleted, existing teachers of the primary and general secondary stages were automatically recruited to fill the demand for teachers at the Foundation stage.
-Neither group had the right training for this new eight-year-long stage.
-To add to the problem, Bakht El-Ridha Institute of Education had also been converted into a full-fledged traditional university, and hence, was removed from its pivotal role in the Education system without proper replacement.
-The door was also wide opened for the private sector to invest in main as well as higher education.
-The new universities, both state and private ones, lacked facilities, resources and clear direction.
-They were managed as commercial enterprises rather than education establishments with particular emphasis on teaching medicine.
-These changes resulted in a fragmented education system that lacked resources and, more importantly, lost its link to any sense of a NDP, or what was left of it.
-The focus was shifted towards building the character of the individual in a manner consistent with and provided by the ideological inclination of the new regime.
-This phase represented the most significant change in the aims and direction of the Sudanese education system since independence.
-It attacked both the structure and architecture of the education system.
-It was imposed upon the country with little, if any, adequate consultation.
-The schools were under-funded while teachers under-paid and lacked training and, consequently, morale was down.
-The internal and external links of the system, shown in Figure 4, that were essential for the system to function properly, were either defective or no longer in place.
-The trade of quality for quantity in education was evident.
-This manifested itself in a continuously weakening economy, record low standards of living and mass immigration.
-The skills gap has become wider than ever and unemployment has reached unprecedented levels, as the education system has lost its way.
-The education system is no longer satisfying any of its KPIs.
+As the intermediate stage was deleted, existing teachers of the old Primary and General Secondary stages were automatically recruited to fill the demand for teachers at the Foundation stage.